 Fr.
 Walpole explained that the health of oceans is critical to the health of all species, especially human beings, therefore all of us must care for it.
 Oceans generate 50 percent of the oxygen we breathe, and they absorb 25 percent of all carbon dioxide emissions, according to the UN.
 Almost 2.4 billion people live within 60 miles of the coast.

 But oceans are suffering.
-A warmer planet is causing sea levels to rise, and humans dump about eight million metric tons of plastic into the ocean every year.
+A warmer planet is causing sea levels to rise, and humans dump about ten million metric tons of plastic into the ocean every year.
 This plastic is suffocating coral reefs and endangering the thousands of species that make up that ecosystem.

 “We need new relationships, but unless consumers connect with that reality, we’re sunk,” Fr.
 Walpole said.